Lightspeedpy API¶

 Create an iterator for iterating through all frames in a

-DataSet.: :keyword You can override the defaults by passing new arguments here.
-You can also pass the following: :keyword max_frames: Maximum number of frames to iterate through.
-Default: all the frames :kwtype max_frames: int, optional :keyword use_bar: Show a progress bar.
-Default: True. :kwtype use_bar: bool, optionalNotes
+DataSet.: :param You can override the defaults by passing new arguments here.
+You can also pass the following: :param max_frames: Maximum number of frames to iterate through.
+Default: all the frames :type max_frames: int, optional :param use_bar: Show a progress bar.
+Default: True. :type use_bar: bool, optional :param cut_cr: Cut cosmic rays.
+Default: True :type cut_cr: bool, optional :param cr_thresh: Cosmic ray cutting threshold.
+Default: 20 :type cr_thresh: int, optionalNotes

 for frame in data_set.iterator()is equivalent tofor frame in data_set.